About Flagship 2

 Identifying properties of the microbiome linked to value-added activities of crop breeding such as yield stability and nitrogen use efficiency, and determining whether these aspects of the microbiome are heritable.

 Microbes associated with yield responses in crops can be isolated from soil using pencil cores, which are much simpler and less destructive than traditional sampling methods.
-We have used this approach to construct microbiome datasets allowing us to identify microbes linked to yield, nitrogen use efficiency and aboveground phenotypes in canola and wheat.
-We are also using spectroscopic methods to link spectral properties of rhizosphere soil samples with soil fertility, microbiome structure and canola/wheat performance.
-Finally, we are assessing the heritability of microbiome-associated traits to allow their use in canola and wheat breeding programs.
+This approach has been used to construct microbiome datasets to identify microbes linked to yield, nitrogen use efficiency and aboveground phenotypes in canola and wheat.
+Spectroscopic methods are also being used to link spectral properties of rhizosphere soil samples with soil fertility, microbiome structure and canola/wheat performance.
+Finally, the heritability of microbiome-associated traits are being assessed to allow their use in canola and wheat breeding programs.

 Microbial Data Analytics and Machine Learning